2011 Ride: No. 43 Richard Petty Motorsports Ford

 Low Point: The spring race at Dover was the only DNF for Allmendinger and the No. 43 team for the year and it was a particularly disappointing result.
 Allmendinger was running in the top five the entire race until a blown engine on lap 166 ended the day.

-*2012 Outlook:* Allmendinger has yet to break through for that first Sprint Cup Series victory, but after a number of impressive runs in 2011, paired with a victory for teammate Marcos Ambrose that proves the team is capable of winning, he’s widely regarded as the most likely next first time winner.
-Allmendinger will again have Greg Erwin as crew chief.
+2012 Outlook: Allmendinger has yet to break through for that first Sprint Cup Series victory, but after a number of impressive runs in 2011, paired with a victory for teammate Ambrose, that proves the team is capable of winning.
+He’s widely regarded as the most likely next first-time winner.
+Allmendinger will again have Erwin as crew chief.
 If they can address the inconsistency issue, they have a shot at not only a victory but making the Chase, something they were oh so close to doing in 2011.